Filing for Disability in Georgia: Social Security and SSI

 Georgia Rehabilitation Services

 The State of Georgia offers rehabilitation services through its Department of Labor (DOL).
 DOL provides assistance to disabled individuals to help them reach their maximum level of independence.
-For more information, see the Rehabilitative Services website.
+For more information, see the website of Rehabilitative Services.

 Talk to a Disability Lawyer